jcolag/entropy-arbitrage/2025-12-18-first-contact-1.md

  > **PICARD**: Regroup on deck fifteen.
 Don't let them touch you!

-[Cooties](https://en.wikipedia.org/wiki/Cooties) rules now apply, I see.
+{% wiki Cooties|Cooties|en %} rules now apply, I see.

  > **LYNCH**: Captain!
 Help.
 Please, help.

 Yep.
 Picard literally murdered a colleague---posing no threat and begging for help, I might add---in cold blood, because saving lives feels less cathartic.

-I realize that I have brought up current events in the United States already, but it does seem worth comparing Picard's callousness to the [strike killing survivors](https://en.wikipedia.org/wiki/2025_United_States_military_strikes_on_alleged_drug_traffickers#Survivors_and_follow-up_strike) of the strikes against alleged drug traffickers.
+I realize that I have brought up current events in the United States already, but it does seem worth comparing Picard's callousness to the {% wiki 2025_United_States_military_strikes_on_alleged_drug_traffickers#Survivors_and_follow-up_strike|strike killing survivors|en %} of the strikes against alleged drug traffickers.
 Again, while the Borg absolutely fired on Earth, this batch of drones only made it here as survivors of Picard's strike against their ship and (as Picard made it clear) didn't attack the crew until Picard threatened them.
 And I mention all that because, if we posit that the Federation has declared war against the Borg, pretty much every society considers this a textbook example of a war crime...in the literal sense of using it as an example in textbooks.

  > **BORG QUEEN**: Brave words.
 I've heard them before from thousands of species across thousands of worlds since long before you were created.
 But now they are all Borg.

-Again, you probably already know this, because she'll go on to reprise this role in **Voyager**, **Lower Decks**, and **Picard**, but when we actually see the Queen---ignore that the concept makes no sense---you might recognize her as [Alice Krige](https://en.wikipedia.org/wiki/Alice_Krige), who has similarly appeared all over television and film for almost fifty years.
+Again, you probably already know this, because she'll go on to reprise this role in **Voyager**, **Lower Decks**, and **Picard**, but when we actually see the Queen---ignore that the concept makes no sense---you might recognize her as {% wiki Alice_Krige|Alice Krige|en %}, who has similarly appeared all over television and film for almost fifty years.

  > **TROI**: It unites humanity in a way no one ever thought possible when they realize they're not alone in the universe.
 Poverty, disease, war.
 They'll all be gone within the next fifty years.